Azure/login/README.md

 1. Open the Azure Cloud Shell at [https://shell.azure.com](https://shell.azure.com).
 You can alternately use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) if you've installed it locally.
 (For more information on Cloud Shell, see the [Cloud Shell Overview](https://docs.microsoft.com/azure/cloud-shell/overview).)

-    1.1 **(Required for Azure Stack Hub)** Run the following command to set the SQL Management endpoint to 'not supported'
+    1.1 **(Required ONLY when environment is Azure Stack Hub)** Run the following command to set the SQL Management endpoint to 'not supported'
       ```bash

       az cloud update -n {environmentName} --endpoint-sql-management https://notsupported